noahbuscher/fevo-dev-test/README.md

 ## Thoughts

-Though this solution works, it's using recursion and nexted `for` loops which leads to a poor time complexity.
+Though this solution works, it's using recursion and nested `for` loops which leads to a poor time complexity.
 I would like to use indexes in the future to trade off time for space.

 ## Output (From Sample Set)